Polyendocrine metabolic ovarian syndrome: Signs and symptoms

-The ovaries might be larger than normal, with many small fluid-filled sacs that surround eggs ("cysts").
-Testosterone levels are usually elevated: one meta-analysis showed testosterone levels to be 1.5 times higher in women with PCOS compared to women without PCOS.
+The ovaries might be larger than normal, with many small fluid-filled sacs that surround eggs ("follicles").
+Testosterone levels are usually elevated: one meta-analysis showed testosterone levels to be 1.5 times higher in women with PMOS compared to women without PMOS.

 Associated conditions

-Women with PCOS have an increased risk of a range of metabolic, cardiovascular, reproductive and mental health conditions.
-The likelihood of developing metabolic disorders is about three to seven times higher than in women without PCOS.
-Insulin resistance is common, even in lean women with PCOS.
-Overweight or obese women with PCOS are at higher risk of type 2 diabetes than women without PCOS at the same BMI.
-Lean women with PCOS do not appear to be at higher risks of developing diabetes.
-Other metabolic and cardiovascular complications commonly associated with PCOS include:
+Women with PMOS have an increased risk of a range of metabolic, cardiovascular, reproductive and mental health conditions.
+The likelihood of developing metabolic disorders is about three to seven times higher than in women without PMOS.
+Insulin resistance is common, even in lean women with PMOS.
+Overweight or obese women with PMOS are at higher risk of type 2 diabetes than women without PMOS at the same BMI.
+Lean women with PMOS do not appear to be at higher risk of developing diabetes.
+Other metabolic and cardiovascular complications commonly associated with PMOS include: